samirsuroshe18/WellBeing-App/README.md

 - Internet connection for task synchronization and updates

 ## Installation Instructions
-To install the Wellbeing App, follow these steps:
+To install the Wellbeing Android Application, follow these steps:
-1. Open the Google Play Store on your Android device.
-2. Search for "Wellbeing App" in the search bar.
-3. Select the Wellbeing App from the search results.
-4. Click on the "Install" button to download and install the app on your device.
+1. Download the APK file from the assets section of the release information.
+2. Enable installation from unknown sources in your device settings.
-5. Once installed, open the app and follow the on-screen instructions to create an account and start using the app.
+3. Open the APK file and follow the on-screen instructions to install the app.
+4. Alternatively, clone the repository and import the project into Android Studio.
+5. Configure the project settings as needed.
+6. Build and run the project on your device or emulator.

 ## Operating Instructions
 The Wellbeing App allows users to: